apsocarras/cloud-build-python-example/README.md

 Make sure all the references to this repo in the cloudbuild.yaml point to the correct region/full resource path.

+#### Service Account

+Create a service account with cloud run service permissions and include it in the cloudbuild.yaml

 Here's a command to test the build locally with the Dockerfile